pingidentity/bug-bounty-server-profiles/README.md

 ## Hints
 ### Container's anatomy
-Containers' internal structure is described in https://pingidentity-devops.gitbook.io/devops/config/containeranatomy
+Containers' internal structure is described in the [Guide](https://devops.pingidentity.com/reference/config/#imagecontainer-anatomy)

 ### SH into a container
 You can shell into containers to inspect the file structure, view log files, make configuration changes with `docker exec -it pingdirectory-bb /bin/sh`.
 Use the `container_name` attribute value from the compose file as a target.